HusamAlzain/Plant-disease/README.md

 # Dataset
 The dataset consists of palm tree leaf images across several categories, including various types of diseases and healthy samples.
-It has been collected by the team, with a supervision of an agricultural engineer Dataset can be found here https://www.kaggle.com/datasets/husamalzain/palm-disease-dataset/data
+It has been collected by the team, with a supervision of an agricultural engineer Dataset can be found here https://www.kaggle.com/datasets/husamalzain/palm-disease-dataset/data + Healthy sample dataset [included in this GitHub repo]

 # Model Architecture
 The model is built upon the ResNet50 architecture, pre-trained on ImageNet.
 ResNet50 was chosen because of its strong performance in image classification tasks.